Hit, Stand, Double, and Split your way to 21

 It was a French version of the game, called “Vingt-et-un,” that spread to early casinos in the United States.
 Perhaps feeling that they needed to jazz up the game somewhat to generate excitement, several casinos started offering a payout of 10 – 1 for a hand containing the ace of spades along with a black jack (jack of clubs or spades).
 This special bonus was called “blackjack.”
 While this rule variant did not last long, the name of the bonus payment lingered on to become the name of the game as a whole.

 Today, almost every casino spreads blackjack, including both live and online casinos.
 It is perhaps the most popular casino table game in the world.
 You will therefore be able to find a game almost anywhere you look.

-Most Recent Blackjack Articles
+All Online Blackjack Articles

 Counting Cards Blackjack Practice Online Guide – Part 3

 This is part 3 of a 3 part guide for counting cards in blackjack online.
 See the other parts of the guide below: Part I | Part II | Part III Online live dealer blackjack games One good way to practice your counting skills without the distractions of a real casino...

 Below you will see a Blackjack chart we had made.
 The strategy is from Lance Humble's book, The World's Greatest Blackjack Book.
 You can right click and save the chart on your computer, if you wish.
 The above chart does not show surrender plays.
 16 should be...